-Dallinger is tested with Ubuntu 14.04 LTS, 16.04 LTS, 18.04 LTS and Mac OS X locally.
+Dallinger is tested with Ubuntu 18.04 LTS, 16.04 LTS, 14.04 LTS and Mac OS X locally.
 We do not recommended running Dallinger with Microsoft Windows, however if you do, running Ubuntu in a virtual machine is the recommend method.
-You can also read about what is possible with using Dallinger with Docker here.